Essential Tools For Quad State Beer & Reggae Fest

 - WIFI: Wifi is actv1000 (so not give out, only works in MAIN)

-- WATER/SODAS/SNACKS: One case to music stage, 400 for KCBS Judges in cooler(s), also for volunteers and staff (in kitchen or in coolers).
+- WATER/SODAS/SNACKS: Two cases water to music stage, also for volunteers and staff (in kitchen or in coolers).

-- FENCE/STAKES: See Elmo, normal bbq fest set up on map
+- FENCE/STAKES: See Elmo, usual wine fest set up, on map, SEE ROB

 - PORT A POTS: See map, ask Elmo or Rob